 POTENTIAL IMPACT 1.
-EVALUATE PRO JECT D DESCRIPTION 2.
-SCREENIN IG AN ALYSIS 3.
+EVALUATE PRO .
+EVALUATE PROJECT DESCRIPTION 2.
+SCREENING ANALYSIS 3.
 RESOURCE INVESTIGATION YES → STOP.
-Conclude Less Than Significant Impact Does a desktop study and site YES → STOP.
-Conclude Less Than Significant Impact YES - STOP.
-Conclude Less Than Significant Impact Indirect Impacts Does the proposed well serve onl existing cultivated areas, AND no conversion of uncultivated land to NO Mitigation Measure BIO- 1a. • reconnaissance conducted by a qualified biologist indicate conditions are NOT suitable for special-status species in areas to be converted from rangeland to cultivated use as a result of the proposed well?
-Specify Attachment No.:Bio Survey Proceed with a Resource Investigation per Mitigation Measure BIO- 1a. + Does a species-specific investigation-indicate that impacts to special status species will be less than significant?
-Specify Attachment No.: NO → Implement Remaining Portion of Mitigation Measure BIO-1a: Coordinate with appropriate agencies and the County as may be necessary to identify and implement mitigation measures to avoid, minimize, or otherwise mitigate potential impacts to special-status species to a less-than-significant level. cultivated use will be enabled by operating the proposed well?
-4 Proceed with a Screening Analysis per Mitigation Measure BIO- 1b.
-Will ground disturbing work associated with conversion of range land to cultivated land be conducted only during the non-breeding season of any birds and raptors protected under the Migratory Bird Treaty Act (MTBA, generally September 16 through January 31)?
+Conclude Less Than Significant Impact Does a desktop study and site reconnaissance conducted by a YES → STOP.
+Conclude Less Than Significant Impact YES • STOP.
+Conclude Less Than Significant Impact Indirect Does the proposed well serve only existing cultivated areas, AND no conversion of uncultivated land to cultivated use will be enabled by operating the proposed well?
+NO Proceed with a Screening Analysis per → qualified biologist indicate conditions are NOT suitable for special-status species in areas to be converted from rangeland to Proceed with a Resource Investigation per Mitigation Measure BIO- 1a. + Does a species-specific investigation-indicate that impacts to special status species will be less than significant?
+Specify Attachment No.: Implement Remaining Portion of Mitigation Measure BIO-1a: Coordinate with appropriate agencies and the County as may be necessary to identify and implement mitigation measures to avoid, minimize, or otherwise mitigate potential impacts to special-status species to a less-than-significant level.
+Impacts у Will ground disturbing work associated with conversion of range land to cultivated land be conducted only during the non-breeding season of any birds and raptors protected under the Migratory Bird Treaty Act (MTBA, generally September 16 through January 31)?
 YES → STOP.
 Conclude Less Than Significant Impact YES • STOP.
 Conclude Less Than Significant Impact NO Proceed with a Resource Investigation per Mitigation Measure BIO-1b → Has a pre-construction survey for raptors, migratory birds, and special-status bird species by a qualified biologist determined that there are no active nests within 1⁄2 mile of the disturbance area?
 Specify Attachment No.: NO → Implement Remaining Portion of Mitigation Measure BIO-1b: No ground disturbing activities shall occur within 500 feet of the nest until the young have fledged and the nest is no longer active (as determined by the qualified biologist).
 Consultation with the CDFW and/or USFWS shall occur if required, and may result in additional requirements.